 The main part of the Society’s activities is the lecture programme which can be seen by selecting “Programme” on the menu above.
 The one-hour lectures explore many facets of art and design covering an eclectic range of interests.
 The talks are presented by accomplished speakers who are experts on their subject and illustrate their presentations with high quality images.

 The Society meet in Nottingham at the Broadway cinema on the second Wednesday of the month from October to June.
 There are two sessions on the same morning: 10:30 - 11:30 am and 12:30 - 1:30 pm.
 There is no pre-booking available, just turn up to your preferred session.
 The venue provides a superb and spacious lecture theatre with cinema quality presentations.
-At present there are Covid-19 restrictions and the latest information about these is given below - just click 'Returning to Broadway'.
+At present, we are still recommending that masks should be worn inside the building.

 The “Programme of Events” also provides details of our study days, visits and courses.